aidenbell1/TravelSmart/README.md

 ## Using the Interface

 1. **Input a hotel review:**
-   - Type in the textbox or select one of the sample reviews
+   - Type in the textbox or select one of the reviews

 2. **Choose a model:**
    - VADER (fast, rule-based)